vgc/cpp-py-smart-pointers-research/README.md

-# cpp-py-smart-pointers-research
+# C++/Python Smart Pointers Research

-Experiments with C++ smart pointers and Python bindings
+This repository is for experiments with C++ smart pointers and Python bindings.